-We’ve all noticed the shift in content throughout the digital age.
-Many filmmakers spend years studying traditional filmmaking only to find that some viewers now prefer web-based content over traditional film and TV.
+We’ve noticed a shift in content throughout the digital age.
+Filmmakers spend years studying traditional filmmaking only to find that some viewers now prefer web-based content over traditional film and TV.

 Table of Contents